sl4430/Tools-of-Pynalitics/README.md

 2. All classes needed and GUI Zelle's graphics.py are included in this repository(put all files in the same directory)

-3. GUI Zelle's graphics.py (Put this file  and zhajinhua.py in the same directory)

 Run Instructions
 -------